miniflux/v2/SECURITY.md

 ## Reporting a Vulnerability

-Send an email to `security AT miniflux DOT net` will all the steps to reproduce the problem.
+Send an email to `security AT miniflux DOT net` with all the steps to reproduce the problem.